johannes-mueller/devcontainer.el/README.md

 ## Status

-Development started a couple of months ago.
+Development started about a year ago.
 Since then it has been of big help to me in my day job programming.
 With my usual workflows, the packages just does its job and otherwise stays out of my way.
 As I don't tend to experiment that much with edge cases, I might not be aware of caveats, when different